Onyelaudochukwuka/lendsqr-fe-test/README.md

     ├──sass # reset and value partials
     └── ... └──package.json # Contains all dependencies

+## Implemented Features
+ - [x] Users can filter details on the user dashboard
+ - [x] Users can view details of a single user
+ - [x] single user details is stored in local storage on visiting page, the data stored updates whenever a response goes through.
+ - [x]

 ## Learn More About React

 To learn more about React, take a look at the following resources: